 If you want to sell food you need to make sure you are correctly registered.
 This includes selling your food online, through your cafe, restaurant, shop, at a market or from a food truck.

-A scope of operations must be attached to the application.
+A scope of operations must be attached to your application.

 You are also required to pay a non-refundable fee to complete your application.